EidolonHost/space-personal/README.md

 ## Installation

-1. Install git client `yum install git` for CentOS 'apt-get install git' for Debian/Ubuntu.
+1. Install git client `yum install git` for CentOS `apt-get install git` for Debian/Ubuntu.
-2. `mkdir /srv/space && cd /srv/space && git clone https://github.com/SpacePanel/space-personal.git .`
+2. `mkdir /srv/space && cd /srv/space && git clone https://github.com/EidolonHost/space-personal.git .`
 3. Configure `virbr0` as a bridge interface, [this](http://www.linux-kvm.org/page/Networking) may be useful in accomplishing this.
 4. `./scripts/setup.sh` - This will install all dependencies, start necessary services and start Space.
 5. Navigate to `your.ip.address.here:10051/setup` to complete the setup process.